The First Law: Before They Are Hanged

 The book follows three distinct sets of characters as war breaks out on two fronts.
 In the south, Sand dan Glokta and his inquisitors attempt to repel a Gurkish invasion of the city of Dagoska, the Union's sole possession on the continent, won some decades earlier at great cost.
 In the North, the book follows Colonel West and the Northmen as they attempt to deal with Bethod, who intends to force the Union out of Angland, their principal northern possession.
-Finally, the book follows Logen Ninefingers and his companions as they journey into the far west of their world with the sorcerer Bayaz, First of the Magi, seeking out a powerful and dangerous ancient artifact known as the Seed.
+Finally, the book follows Logen, Ferro, and Jezal as they journey into the far west of their world with the sorcerer Bayaz, First of the Magi, seeking out a powerful and dangerous ancient artifact known as the Seed.
 The book makes it explicit that all these events are interconnected and part of the greater machinations of a sorcerer called Khalul, Second of the Magi and one of Bayaz's enemies.
 Khalul has raised a great army of slaves and Eaters (cannibalistic transformed humanoids with enhanced durability and magical abilities), and has indirectly given Bethod an alliance with the Flatheads, orc-like creatures created as weapons in an ancient war, as well as a man known as the Feared, who is supernaturally all but immune to damage.
-The story ends on a low note for all groups involved: Dagoska is lost to the Gurkish, an intrigue sees both heirs to the throne killed and an innocent man is blamed for political reasons, the quest for the Seed is an abject failure, and Bethod remains at large in the North.
+The story ends on a low note for all groups involved: Dagoska is lost to the Gurkish; an intrigue sees both heirs to the throne killed and an innocent man is blamed for political reasons; the quest for the Seed is an abject failure; and Bethod remains at large in the North; Ferro and Logen's burgeoning relationship ends abruptly as both are incapable of making it last.

 Last Argument of Kings

-After returning from the west, Jezal is elected as new king of the Union, thanks to Bayaz’s manipulation.
+After returning from the west, Jezal is revealed to be a bastard son of the deceased king and his identity was hidden by Bayaz.
+Bayaz’s manipulation sees Jezal elected as new king of the Union.
 Logen returns to the North, kills Bethod and becomes the new king.
 Bayaz goes to the house of the Maker, and succeeds in unlocking the power of the Seed (which is found in the house).
 Meanwhile, the Gurkish have invaded the Union and have reached Adua.
 Logen sets out to aid the Union and a treaty is forged between the Union and the North.
-During the battle, Bayaz destroys large parts of Gurkish army, together with the city of Adua itself and, in the end, the battle is won.
-At the end of the book, Glokta, now the Arch Lector, is installed as Bayaz proxy in the Closed council, Jezal is the new puppet king, and Ferro goes in the south to kill the emperor.
+During the battle, Bayaz destroys large parts of the Gurkish army, together with the city of Adua itself, while using the power of the seed.
+His rampage is only ended when Ferro manages to contain the seed and, in the end, the battle is won.
+At the end of the book, Glokta, now the Arch Lector, is installed as Bayaz's proxy in the Closed council, while Jezal's role as king is revealed to be merely Bayaz's puppet.
+Ferro, granted fresh powers by her exposure to the seed, returns to the south to kill the emperor.
 Logen returns to the North, but is betrayed by Black Dow who becomes king.